 Court customers rightly expect a knowledgeable and responsive court staff, so personnel is the largest, and wisest investment the Clerk can make.
 The high-pace and volume, the headline-making trials, and the natural energy of the state's largest court, make recruiting top-talent for the Court easy.
 The challenge lies in retaining talent, in a local courthouse that sits only 17 miles from Washington D.C.'s many federal courts.
 Because of their court-specific experience, fluency with the Code of Virginia, and paraprofessional exposure to civil procedure, criminal procedure, and jury trials, the Clerk's talented staff are being recruited by federal and state courts, private sector law firms, and other County agencies, with the explicit enticement of higher pay.
 While the Clerk places pronounced emphasis on subject-matter training, for core competencies in all practice areas of law, court paraprofessional work stands apart from traditional-administrative work.
+The current administrative classification does not adequately describe the work deputy clerks in a trial court do, therefore, a dedicated court classification series will be created so that applications for courthouse jobs, as well as existing staff, can be properly classified in the employment marketplace.
 Given the legal-specific work that Circuit Court staff perform daily, the County can recruit and retain top talent when it accurately describes and classifies the work of Virginia's largest trial court.